The history of the Amsterdam Pipe Museum

 The sub-collections of French and Belgian pipes, but also the non-Western pipes, were built up during this period.
 Occasionally, auctions of pipe or tobacco collections were visited, resulting in exceptional acquisitions for the museum.
 The known provenance and sometimes even documented age of the object is an added value for a museum collection.

 At the same time, systematic research was carried out in Gouda one day a week.
-Volume after volume the archives of Gouda were gone through over the period from 1600 to 1940.
+Volume after volume the archives of Gouda were combed over the period from 1600 to 1940.
 Every deed about pipe making has been excerpted, whether it was the guild, a notary protocol or baptism and burial records.
 Everything is filed in copy in our own documentation, fully indexed by name and date.

 Public activities